marcin-jozwikowski/atari-800-dev/ATasm/README.md

 For running atari800 use value marked `atari800 under Ubuntu` in `.vscode/settings.json`.

+In both cases fill in the full path of your project directory.

 ## Emulation under Windows

 Atasm Altirra Bridge comes with Altirra already built in and working without any changes required.

 To run atari800 use value marked `atari800 under Windows` in `.vscode/settings.json`.

+Fill in the full path of your project directory.